miciek/miciek.github.io/_posts/2018-03-05-why-you-should-use-haskell-in-your-pipelines.md

 ## Haskell to the rescue!

+### Anatomy of a Haskell script

+Second line is Stack specific.
+It means that it will always use [LTS Haskell 10.8 (ghc-8.2.2)](https://www.stackage.org/lts-10.8) and that the script will not get outdated after years.

 ## The Twist: pipeline monitoring

 Imagine that we now want to add metrics to our pipeline.
 We want to know how long do they take, and what are the success and failure ratios for each of the states.